top of page

 • Students must be from Arkansas

-• Students who plan to graduate from high school before attending Wet'n'Wild are not eligible to apply.
+• Students who plan to graduate from high school before attending Water & Wilderness camp are not eligible to apply.

 • Students who have been accepted to AGS and plan to attend are not eligible to apply, as rules prohibit students from participating in more than one state-funded summer program each year.